-Shemini Atzeret, which begins at sundown October 9 and ends at sundown October 10 this year, is the postscript to the seven days of Sukkot.
+Shemini Atzeret, which falls on October 17 this year, is the postscript to the seven days of Sukkot.
 Its role is as an extra day of spiritual celebration of the protective relationship between God and his chosen people, the Jews, which was demonstrated during their 40 years of exile after Moses received the 10 Commandments on Sinai on their behalf.
 It combines both thanksgiving for the harvest and prayer for rain to assure next year’s harvest.

 History of Shemini Atzeret

 Most of the Jewish holidays commemorate a historical event, like the flight from Egypt, or focus the faithful on some worthwhile, daunting goal, like atonement.
 Not so for Shemini Atzeret.
 No one is sure how or why there even is a Shemini Atzeret.

 Rabbis have been arguing for centuries about what the name even means.
 That’s because no one really knows what the word “atzeret” means.
 It’s usually translated as “assembly,” or “gathering,” and it may be derived from the verb “atzar,” which may mean “to stop,” “to pause,” or “to keep in.”
 But generally, today, “atzeret” is considered to mean “a solemn gathering.”